 Students must meet the requirements of the Technology Policy and the directions outlined in the course LMS to complete proctored exams.

 All work must be completed by the course end date, regardless of individual assignment extensions given within the course timeframe.
-In extenuating circumstances, an instructor may grant a course incomplete of no more than seven days beyond the course end date.
+An instructor may grant a course incomplete of no more than seven days beyond the course end date.
 Incompletes are granted only for extenuating, unpredictable, life-altering circumstances.
 Documentation may be requested.
 Incompletes will not be granted for time management or technical issues to provide a student more time to complete a course.

 If an incomplete is granted, a student may submit the work agreed upon with the faculty to the course LMS within the seven-day period.
 A final grade will be calculated based on the work submitted at the end of the seven-day period.
 Unsubmitted work will be calculated as a “0” in the final grade.